Maximizing Retirement Savings for Self-Employed: The Benefits of SEP and Solo 401(k)

 Simplified Employee Pension (SEP)

 SEPs are easy to set up and administer.
 You can download Form 5305-SEP from the IRS’s website, or you can get the form from your financial advisor.
 You do not even have to send the form back to the IRS—simply file it in your records.
-Most mutual-fund companies, brokerage houses, and insurance companies offer prototype SEPs.
+Most mutual fund companies, brokerage houses, and insurance companies offer prototype SEPs.
 You can invest your SEP in stocks, bonds, funds, CDs, etc.

 SEPs are also flexible.
 You can change the amount you invest in your SEP from year to year, and some years you can decide not to fund it at all.
 Contributions are 100% tax deductible; they grow tax-deferred.
 However, they are taken above the line and cannot be Schedule C deductions, which means you save on income taxes but not self-employment taxes.

-People aged 50 or over with a net adjusted income of $100,000 can contribute $20,000 to an SEP.
-However, if they open a Solo 401(k), they could contribute the $20,000, plus the $19,000 of employee contribution, plus another $6,000 in age 50 catch-up, for a total of $45,000.
+People aged 50 and over with a net adjusted income of $100,000 can contribute $20,000 to a SEP.
+However, if they open a Solo 401(k), they could contribute the $20,000, plus the $22,500 of employee contribution, plus another $7,500 in age 50 catch-up, for a total of $50,000.

-If you have more than one job from which you contribute to a retirement plan, the most you can do in total is $19,000 and if age fifty or over, the $6,000 catch-up.
-You can add a Roth component to a Solo 401(k); that way, some or all of the employee portion of your contribution ($19,000) can go into a Roth account.
+If you have more than one job from which you contribute to a retirement plan, the most you can do in total is $19,500, and if you’re 50 or over, the $6,500 catch-up.
+You can add a Roth component to a Solo 401(k) so that some or all of the employee portion of your contribution ($18,000) can go into a Roth account.

 These are the opinions of Tim Hayes and not necessarily those of Cambridge Investment Research.
-They are for informational purposes only and should not be construed or acted upon as individualized investment advice.
+They are for informational purposes only and should not be construed or acted on as individualized investment advice.